Radiation proctitis

 Radiation proctitis or radiation proctopathy is a condition characterized by damage to the rectum after exposure to x-rays or other ionizing radiation as a part of radiation therapy.
 Radiation proctopathy may occur as acute inflammation called "acute radiation proctitis" (and the related radiation colitis) or with chronic changes characterized by radiation associated vascular ectasiae (RAVE) and chronic radiation proctopathy.
 Radiation proctitis most commonly occurs after pelvic radiation treatment for cancers such as cervical cancer, prostate cancer, bladder cancer, and rectal cancer.
 RAVE and chronic radiation proctopathy involves the lower intestine, primarily the sigmoid colon and the rectum, and was previously called chronic radiation proctitis, pelvic radiation disease and radiation enteropathy.

 Signs and symptoms

-Acute radiation proctopathy often causes pelvic pain, diarrhea, urgency, and the urge to defecate despite having an empty colon (tenesmus).
+Acute radiation proctopathy often causes pelvic pain, diarrhea, fecal urgency, and the urge to defecate despite having an empty colon (tenesmus).
 Hematochezia and fecal incontinence may occur, but are less common.
-Chronic radiation damage to the rectum (>3 months) may cause rectal bleeding, incontinence, or a change in bowel habits secondary.
-Severe cases may lead to with strictures or fistulae formation.
+Chronic radiation damage to the rectum (>3 months) may cause rectal bleeding, incontinence, or a change in bowel habits.
+Severe cases may lead to rectal stricture or anorectal fistula formation, or secondary malignancy.
 Chronic radiation proctopathy can present at a median time of 8-12 months following radiation therapy.